Achilles Tendon Repair

 Open Achilles Tendon repair

-An open Achilles tendon repair is performed through an approximately 3-inch incision running down the back of the ankle over the site of tendon rupture.
-Each of the ruptured tendon ends are sewn with suture, and the sutures from each end are tied to each other with the ankle pointing downwards so that the Achilles tendon is now under normal tension with the tendon ends touching each other.
-The wound is carefully closed and the ankle placed in a splint to protect both the wound and the repaired Achilles tendon as they begin to heal. (see Figure 1)
+An open Achilles tendon repair is performed through an approximately 3-inch incision running down the back of the ankle over the site of the Achilles tendon rupture.
+Each of the ruptured tendon ends are identified and sewn together with suture.
+The sutures from each end are tied to each other with the ankle pointing downwards so that the Achilles tendon is now under normal tension with the tendon ends touching each other.
+The wound is carefully closed and the ankle placed in a splint with the foot pointing downward (equinus) to protect both the wound and the repaired Achilles tendon as they begin to heal. (see Figure 1)

 Mini-Open Incision